The Wrldfms Tony Williams: Featured artist

 The first time Williams experienced artistic autonomy was in 2007 when he made an appearance on Kanye's Can't Tell Me Nothing mixtape, singing a song he had written and that was produced by West, "Dreaming of Your Love".
 This legitimized him as a featured artist.
 It was at that time that Williams added "The World Famous" to his name to differentiate himself from the famous drummer with the same name, and because in the vocal sample of the song "Dreaming of Your Love" the intro says, "You're listening to the world famous".
 Williams has had songs played on Brazilian airwaves, where he sang some of the vocals in Portuguese, and some musical chart success in France.

-On January 13, 2025, West (Now known as "Ye") posted an image of him and Williams during the 2016 Yeezy Season 3 event on his Instagram profile, confirming a possible collaboration between the two on West's twelfth studio allbum, Bully (2025).
+On January 13, 2025, West posted an image of him and Williams during the 2016 Yeezy Season 3 event on his Instagram profile, confirming a possible collaboration between the two on West's twelfth studio allbum, Bully (2026); he later appeared on the deluxe edition of the album on the track "Mission Control".